 Related videos:

-The Federal Aviation Administration (FAA) of the United States has declared all stadiums and event spaces for the 2026 World Cup as drone exclusion zones, with fines that can reach up to 100,000 dollars for those who fly these devices without authorization during the tournament.
+The Federal Aviation Administration (FAA) of the United States has declared all stadiums and event spaces for the 2026 World Cup as drone exclusion zones, with fines that can reach up to $100,000 for those who fly these devices without authorization during the tournament.

 The warning is clear and applies to everyone, without exception.

-The sanctions are of two types.
-Civil fines can reach up to 75,000 dollars per violation, while criminal penalties can go up to 100,000 dollars.
+Sanctions are of two types.
+Civil fines can reach up to $75,000 per violation, while criminal penalties can go up to $100,000.

-In addition to fines, offenders are subject to the immediate confiscation of their drone by the FBI, federal criminal charges, and immediate arrest.
+In addition to fines, offenders face immediate confiscation of the drone by the FBI, federal criminal charges, and immediate arrest.

-The FBI is authorized to use specialized mitigation tools to intercept and seize any unauthorized drone detected in restricted airspace.
+The FBI is authorized to use specialized mitigation tools to intercept and confiscate any unauthorized drone detected in restricted airspace.

-The technology deployed to enforce these restrictions is top-notch: radar, optical and infrared tracking cameras, fixed detection antennas, portable radio frequency receivers, and artificial intelligence software like DedroneTracker.
+The technology deployed to enforce these restrictions is top-notch: radar, optical and infrared tracking cameras, fixed detection antennas, portable radio frequency receivers, and artificial intelligence software such as DedroneTracker.

-Only Cobb County, Georgia, home to the Atlanta teams, received $10.7 million in federal grants exclusively for anti-drone technology, reported CBS News.
+Only Cobb County, Georgia, home to the Atlanta teams, received 10.7 million dollars in federal grants exclusively for anti-drone technology, reported CBS News.

-The investment reflects the magnitude of the challenge: the World Cup 2026 is the largest sporting event ever held on American soil, featuring 48 teams, 104 matches, and 11 venues throughout North America.
+The investment reflects the magnitude of the challenge: the 2026 World Cup is the largest sporting event ever held on U.S. soil, featuring 48 teams, 104 matches, and 11 venues across the North American territory.

-Temporary Flight Restrictions will be published through official notices between three and five days before each match, and will override any prior flight authorizations, including professional remote pilot licenses.
+The Temporary Flight Restrictions will be issued through official notices between three and five days before each match, and will override any prior flight authorizations, including professional remote pilot licenses.

-"The airspace restrictions apply to everyone, and takeoff and landing permissions are strictly enforced," notes the FAA.
+"The airspace restrictions apply to everyone, and takeoff and landing permissions are enforced strictly," notes the FAA.

-The 11 U.S. venues are Atlanta, Boston, Dallas, Houston, Kansas City, Los Angeles, Miami, New York/New Jersey, Philadelphia, San Francisco, and Seattle.
-The final will be held on July 19 at MetLife Stadium in New Jersey.
+The 11 U.S. host cities are Atlanta, Boston, Dallas, Houston, Kansas City, Los Angeles, Miami, New York/New Jersey, Philadelphia, San Francisco, and Seattle.
+The final will take place on July 19 at MetLife Stadium in New Jersey.

-This is not the first time the FAA has imposed restrictions of this kind at major sporting events.
+This is not the first time that the FAA has imposed such restrictions at major sporting events.

 In the 2022 Super Bowl, held at SoFi Stadium in Los Angeles, two operators were fined $16,000 and $4,000 respectively for flying drones in restricted airspace.
 The penalties for the 2026 World Cup are significantly higher.